ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-Kubernetes-With-Prometheus.md

 Other possible labels include the endpoint that is called on our API, and the HTTP status returned by the server for that request.

-The notation for a time series like that could be the following:
+The notation for a metric like that could be the following:

 ```
 api_http_requests_total{method="GET", endpoint="/api/posts", status="200"}